- Types of Custody / Visitation Orders

 Unmarried Parents - Custody / Visitation Orders

-If both parents are in agreement on a parenting plan, you may be able to obtain a court order without attending a hearing.
-You must have an open case for custody in the Contra Costa Superior Court.
+If both parents are in agreement on custody and visitation (parenting time), you may be able to obtain a court order without attending a hearing.
+You must have an open case appropriate for custody in the Contra Costa Superior Court.
 If you do not have a case yet, or are not sure if the case you do have can be used, review the information on this page about the types of cases that can be used to obtain child custody and visitation orders.

 Orders - Requesting Court Orders

-For custody mediation or evaluation information, please see Child Custody Recommending Counseling, Family Court Services, Confidential Mediation, and Evaluation..
+For custody mediation or evaluation information, please see Family Court Services..

-To obtain a temporary order, you must give the other party notice that you are requesting an emergency temporary order(s).
-This notice must be given by 10:00 a.m. on the court day before you plan to file your documents with the court.
-You must tell the other party the date, time, and place to appear if he/she wishes to object to the temporary order(s) you are requesting.
-This notice must be given in person or by telephone.
+To ask for a temporary emergency order, you must give the other party or parties notice that you are requesting a temporary emergency order(s).
+Notice must be given by 10:00 a.m. on the court day before you plan to turn in your documents to the court.
+Notice must be given in person, by mail or by fax by giving the other party an exact copy of the documents you plan to turn in to the court (giving notice by facsimile or mail will cause a delay before the judge can consider the request.)
+You also must tell the other party the date, time, and place where you will turn in your documents.
 If an attorney represents the other party, the notice must be given to that attorney.
-Ex partes shall be noticed and heard in the appropriate department as indicated below:
+The other party can turn in a response objecting to the temporary emergency order(s) you are requesting.